cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture16.md

-In its most general form, the product of the force and displacement would be a vector product between a force vector $\vec{f}$ and a vector displacement; we drop this notation for simplicity.
+In its most general form, the product of the force and displacement would be a vector product between a force vector $\vec{f}$ and a vector displacement; we drop the vector notation for simplicity.

-As in statistical mechanics, we will define the sign convention such that the work is positive if work is done *on* the system by the environment.
+As in statistical mechanics, we will define the [sign convention](Lecture1A) such that the work is positive if work is done *on* the system by the environment.
 In general, for all work interactions, the work done on a system by the environment is equal to the work done on the environment